Holy Himalaya Eco Trek

 6 hours

-On this day's trek, we'll follow a picturesque, winding trail through lush forests, offering glimpses of the swift-flowing Shiar Khola.
-Along the way, we'll find a charming riverside spot perfect for a leisurely lunch while soaking in the natural beauty.
-The trail leads us through the verdant forests of Sardi Gorge, nestled between the towering peaks of Shringi and Ganesh Himal.
-As we traverse the terrain, we'll notice remnants of an old trading trail suspended above precipitous walls.
-Climbing a steep ridge and crossing a bridge over the Shiar Khola, we'll make the final ascent to the ancient village of Chumling.
-Perched on a steep hillside amidst fields of seasonal crops, Chumling offers breathtaking views of the Ganesh Himal to the northeast, providing a fitting end to our day's journey.
+A well-defined, winding trail that goes through a lush forest, with partial glimpses of the fast-flowing Shiar Khola River, will be followed today.
+We'll find an excellent riverside spot with ease for a leisurely lunch amidst nature's beauty.
+Then, the trail takes us through the dense forests in Sardi Gorge lying between the two towering peaks of Shringi and Ganesh Himal.
+As we reach the top, remnants of an old trading trail that are suspended above precipitous walls will come into view as we round a bend.
+Following a steep ridge after crossing a bridge over Shiar Khola, make the final ascent to the ancient village of Chumling.
+Perched on the steep hillside amidst seasonal fields, Chumling provides breathtaking views of Ganesh Himal to the northeast.
+It is a fitting culmination to the day's effort.

 10